Aswang (1994 film): Budget

-The movie cost $70,000 to film and a further $40,000 to finish it.
-Despite trying to originally raise $125,000, the filmmakers were only able to raise $70,000 and felt they either had to make it at that budget or not at all.
-The remaining $40,000 was made up from their own personal finances.
-Actors received $50 a day for their participation, in anticipation of a greater sum once the film was released, a typically common arrangement for low-budget films employing inexperienced assistance.
+Despite trying to originally raise $125,000, the filmmakers were only able to raise $70,000.
+The filming budget did not exceed $70,000, while the remaining $40,000 to finish was made up from the filmmakers' personal finances.
+Actors received $75 a day for their participation, in anticipation of a greater sum once the film was released, a typically common arrangement for low-budget films employing inexperienced assistance.